 Warakurna and the figurative style

-The last two decades has seen a proliferation of new art centres springing up across the Western Desert which has given rise to a great diversity in form.
+The last 2 decades has seen a proliferation of new art centres springing up across the Western Desert which has given rise to a great diversity in form.

 Warakurna Artists, established in 2005, is an emerging Western Desert art centre which has added a figurative storytelling element to its repertoire.
 The Warakurna paintings draw on a long tradition of Tjukurrpa (Dreaming) paintings.
 At the same time, the artists are taking on a wider range of subjects, including historical narratives and contemporary stories about life in the community.